-Years ago, my husband told me he contributed to his HSA, tax-free as a retirement account, and that it was even better for tax savings than a 401k.
+Years ago, my husband told me had a tax-free HSA retirement account, and that it was better for tax savings than a 401k.
 I remember thinking he was nuts, and I literally scoffed at him.
 But he was dead right.

 After age 65, you can take funds out of an HSA for anything.
 Not just for medical expenses.
 And until then, you can invest it.
 It’s basically a tax free retirement account.